Commercial Mortgage Calculator: The Essential Guide

 You must use most of the property for your business, but you can rent out the rest for extra money.
 For example, if you bought an office building, you must use at least 51% of it for your business, but you can rent out extra office space to other companies.

 There are lots of lenders and loan options for a business mortgage.
-You can get a low-cost SBA loan or use an online lender for quick application and fast funding.
+You can get a low-cost SBA loan or use an online lender for a quick application and fast funding.

 What are the drawbacks of a Commercial Real Estate Loan?